cozy-labs/cozy-desktop/doc/design.md

 ![Metadata workflow][0]

-Cozy-desktop is a nodejs app, written in coffeescript to be coherent with other cozy codes.
+Cozy-desktop is a nodejs app, written in EcmaScript to be coherent with other cozy codes.
 As its core, there is a pouchdb database used to keep metadata about files and folders.